AngCamp/CampbellMurphy2024/Data_Usage/README.md

 • 'envelope_area': Area under the envelope curve
 • 'envelope_total_energy': Total energy of the envelope signal
 • 'envelope_90th_percentile': 90th percentile of envelope amplitude
+*Note that all of these except for the 90th percentile are directly provided by the `karlsson_ripple_detector()` function in the `ripple_detection` library.
+These are the same data as provided in the movement artifacts CSVs but those columns are not explicitly labelled envelope in their column names as they come directly from that funciton.

 #### Gamma Overlap
 • 'overlaps_with_gamma': Boolean indicating if SWR overlaps with gamma oscillations